wdwzyyg/ptyrad/README.md

 # PtyRAD: Ptychographic Reconstruction with Automatic Differentiation

 *PtyRAD* performs ptychographic reconstruction using an [automatic differention](https://en.wikipedia.org/wiki/Automatic_differentiation) (AD) framework powered by [*PyTorch*](https://pytorch.org/), which enables flexible and efficient implementation of gradient descent optimization.
-See our [arXiv paper](https://arxiv.org/abs/2505.07814) for more information.
+See our [arXiv paper](https://arxiv.org/abs/2505.07814) and the [Zenodo record](https://doi.org/10.5281/zenodo.15273176) for more information and demo datasets.

 ## Getting Started

 ### Major dependencies

 * Python 3.10 or above
-* PyTorch 2.1 or above
+* PyTorch 2.0 or above
 * While *PtyRAD* can run on CPU, GPU is strongly suggested for high-speed ptychographic reconstructions.
     - *PtyRAD* supports both NVIDIA GPUs with CUDA and Apple Silicon (MPS)
 * *PtyRAD* was tested on Windows, MacOS, and Linux